Amicalola & Springer Mountain: Day 1

-The 8.8 mile Approach Trail leads from Amicalola Falls to Springer Mountain, the official southern start of the Appalachian Trail.
-Three hikers and I share the shuttle to Amicalola Falls, while the rest of the group heads to the Springer Mountain parking lot.
+The 8.8 mile Approach Trail leads from Amicalola Falls to Springer Mountain, the southern terminus of the Appalachian Trail.
+Three hikers and I share the shuttle to Amicalola Falls.

 Ray, our shuttle driver, unscrews the top of his Smart water bottle.
 “These Smart water bottles are really useful,” he says.
 “If you have one with one of these caps, you can use it to flush out your Sawyer filter.”

 “Where can I get one of those caps?”
 I ask.

 “This one’s for sale for $300,” he jokes, handing it to me.

 “Yeah.
 Don’t do it.
 You’re going to have so much fun that once you get back…”